johhansantana/firefox-tab-auto-closer/README.md

 # Tab Auto-Closer Firefox Extension

-A Firefox extension that automatically closes tabs after a customizable time period.
+A Firefox extension that automatically closes inactive tabs after a customizable time period.

 ## Features

 - Set custom time intervals for tab auto-closing (minutes or hours)
+- Countdown only starts when tabs become inactive (not being viewed)
-- Timer resets when you switch to a tab
+- Timer pauses when you switch to a tab
-- Simple and intuitive user interface
+- Pinned tabs are never closed
 - Persistent settings across browser sessions

 ## Installation